OzanOcak/redux-rtk-tut/README.md

 data comes from useFetchBreedsQuery is breed[] or undefine so we assign empty array.
 Finally we can access fetched data.

 ---

+if you go network tab in devstool, if we fetch 10 dags then 5, than 10 again, we will see is is not fetching network tab because middleware keep in cache.